veber01/LC-LateCompany/README.md

 ## Info

-Please report any bugs you find on the github repository!
+Please report any bugs you find on the github repository or my discord "happyness"